 How do I Get a Business Credit Card?

-1. Establish a Business or LLC
+1. Establish a Business

 You don’t need an incorporated business to you can apply for a business credit card; some providers allow sole proprietors as well.